 * In some circumstances, the Board may investigate.
 For example, if the billing issue is fraud (i.e. repeatedly charging for a service that is not provided), the Board has jurisdiction to investigate.

-If you wish to lodge a complaint, you may submit the Board's Complaint Form via postal mail.
+If you wish to lodge a complaint, you may submit the Board's Complaint Form (English / Spanish) via postal mail.
 Per ORS 677.200(1), all complaints must be submitted in writing.

 More Information on Filing a Complaint

 Who Must Report to the Board?
 (Mandatory Reporters)

 Complaint and Investigation Process (PDF Flowchart)

 The Oregon Medical Board takes accusations of sexual misconduct extremely seriously.
 If you have filed a sexual misconduct complaint with the Board and would like additional resources, please visit the

 webpage.
 There, you will find contact information for nonprofit organizations in your area.
 Please note that the Sexual Assault Task Force does not operate a shelter or crisis hotline.